-Students may be required to travel a distance from the campus (up to 60 miles from Mercy College) to occupy a clinical seat.
+Typically, students are required to travel a distance from the campus (up to 60 miles from Mercy College) to occupy a clinical seat.
+However, the distance may be greater than 60 miles from the Mercy College campus if clinical seat is closer to where the student lives.
 All students are responsible for their own travel expenses and transportation to and from the clinical sites.
-Currently, JRCERT-recognized clinical facilities are located in Defiance, Tiffin, Toledo, Sylvania, Perrysburg, and Oregon, OH, and Monroe, MI.
+Currently, JRCERT-recognized clinical facilities include: